Mississippi Department of Agriculture and Commerce

 Certification Renewal

-Each session begins at 9:00 a.m. and ends at approximately 3:00 p.m. with a one hour lunch period.
-Lunch will be the responsibility of the person attending.
-This training qualifies for renewal of certificates in each of the fourteen categories.
-No examination is required.
-After training, your certificate will be reissued for three years.
-Be sure to bring your Certified commercial pesticide applicator card when attending the training session.
-Your certificate number and expiration date must be recorded on recertification attendance form.
+Each recertification session begins at 9:00 a.m. and ends at approximately 3:00 p.m., with a one‑hour lunch break.
+Lunch is the responsibility of each participant.
+This training qualifies for renewal in all fourteen certification categories, and no examination is required.
+After completing the training, your certificate will be renewed for another three years.

 For additional information or a copy of the application form please contact: